 Jeff Rose: What was more exciting for you – hitting number one on The New York Times Best Seller list or being on Oprah?

 David Bach: Wow.
 Being on Oprah.
-I have dreamed of being on Oprah and seen it in my mind for 10 years.
+I have dreamed of being on Oprah and have seen it in my mind for 10 years.
 I have letters.
 I came to Morgan Stanley in 1993 and started sending letters telling her she should have me on the show.
 I had no idea what I was talking about.
 I had never been on TV.
 I had no books.
 I tell this story on stage all the time.
 How did I get on Oprah?
 It just took 10 years, five books, and me doing every single media in the world other than Oprah.

 There’s a moral behind that.
 By the time I was on Oprah with her, I was ready.
 If you go back to why I wanted to be on Oprah, I wanted to be on Oprah because I wanted to inspire 10 million people across America to pay themselves first.
 One hour a day, automatically, for life.
 That was my mission.